Strongly coupled inert scalar sector with radiative neutrino masses: Scalar potential and scalar mass spectrum

-where the massless states correspond to the Goldstone bosons associated with the breaking of gauge symmetry.
-One of these corresponds to the $G_0$ of the SM, which is the longitudinal component of the $Z$-boson.
-The non-zero eigenvalue corresponds to a CP-odd scalar $\xi$ with a mass proportional to the difference between $v_{\Sigma_1}$ and $v_{\Sigma_2}$, given by:
+The massless state correspond to the Goldstone bosons associated with the breaking of gauge symmetry.
+One of these corresponds to the $G_0$ of the SM, which is the longitudinal component of the SM $Z$-boson.
+The non-zero eigenvalues corresponds to a CP-odd scalars $\xi_{1,2}$.